 For this reason it is very important that :

 - Your base is properly configured on your Wifi network - if not it will not connect to your Fi Collar.
-Remember this if you take your base to your vacation home for instance.
+Remember this if you travel with your pup's Fi Base

 - Your base is placed in your home near the area your dog spends the most time in - Bluetooth waves will travel through walls and structure but can still be easily stopped within a house.
 You want to increase the likelihood that your base will be able to connect to the Fi Collar.

 - If you have a backyard plug the Fi Base next to a window with a clear sight to the yard.

-- If you have a large home - consider purchasing more bases.
-The Fi system was designed as a mesh network that can allow any base to automagically take over and connect any of your Fi Collars to the system.
+- If you have a large home - consider purchasing additional bases.
+The Fi system was designed as a mesh network that can easily allow us to extend coverage with multiple Fi Bases.
 This can be useful if you have a home with multiple floors or a complex layout, and your pup can roam freely through out the day.

 - When at home and standing with your dog next to the Fi Base, turn off the Bluetooth on your phone - this will force the collar to connect to the Fi base.

 - After a minute turn the Bluetooth back on on your phone and open the Fi app.
 On the Live screen, click on your pet's card on the screen and you should now see this icon next to the Fi Collar - - this means that it is now connected to the Fi Base.
 If you do not see this icon - see Troubleshooting your Fi Charging Base

 - Take your dog (wearing the Fi collar) with you and stand in different places of your home - as long as you see this icon in the menu, the Fi Collar can see and communicate with the Fi Base.
 When it loses connectivity it will switch to connecting to your phone and you will see a colored round icon with your initial inside like this one - -